SG Volkspolizei Potsdam: History

 SG Volkspolizei Potsdam was founded in 1948 as a sports community for the Volkspolizei.
-The football team began play in the Landesklasse Brandenburg in 1948, which at the time represented the firt tier of the East German football league system.
+The football team began play in the Landesklasse Brandenburg in 1948, which at the time represented the first tier of the East German football league system.
 It became one of the founding members of the second tier DDR-Liga in 1950.

 SG Volkspolizei Potsdam was incorporated into the new sports association SV Deutsche Volkspolizei in 1950 and renamed SV Deutsche Volkspolizei Potsdam.
 SV Deutsche Volkspolizei Potsdam finished the inaugural 1950-51 DDR-Liga season as tied champions, but lost the deciding match and the qualification for the DDR-Oberliga against the tied team BSG Anker Wismar by 1–2.
 SV Deutsche Volkspolizei Potsdam player Gerhard Hänsicke became the top scorer of the 1950-51 DDR-Liga season with 18 goals.

 Five players of SV Deutsche Volkspolizei Potsdam was delegated to Dresden in 1950 in order to reinforce SV Deutsche Volkspolizei Dresden.
 Among the players delegated to Dresden were Herbert Schoen, Johannes Matzen and Günter Schröter.
 All three would later become successful players in SG Dynamo Dresden and play internationally for the East Germany national football team.
 The SV Deutsche Volkspolizei Dresden had been chosen as an ideologically acceptable replacement of the dissolved SG Friedrichstadt.

-SV Deutsche Volkspolizei Potsdam was severely weakened by player delegations and finished the 1951-52 season on seventh place.
+SV Deutsche Volkspolizei Potsdam was severely weakened by player delegations and finished the 1951-52 DDR-Liga Staffel 1 on seventh place.

-Sports association SV Deutsche Volkpolizei decided to relocate its three second-tier teams in Potsdam, Weimar and Schwerin to lager cities.
+Sports association SV Deutsche Volkpolizei decided to relocate its three second-tier teams in Potsdam, Weimar and Schwerin to lager cities during the summer of 1952.
 SV Deutsche Volkspolizei Potsdam was relocated to Berlin, SV Deutsche Volkspolizei Weimar to Erfurt and SV Deutsche Volkspolizei Schwerin to Rostock.
-The football department of SV Deutsche Volkspolizei Potsdam was relocated to East Berlin and merged with SV Deutsche Volkspolizeit Berlin during the summer of 1952.
-The team of SV Deusche Volkspolizei Potsdam became the new first team of SV Deutsche Volkspolizei Berlin.
+The football department of SV Deutsche Volkspolizei Potsdam was thus relocated to East Berlin and merged with SV Deutsche Volkspolizei Berlin.
+The team of SV Deutsche Volkspolizei Potsdam became the new first team of SV Deutsche Volkspolizei Berlin.
 SV Deutsche Volkspolizei Berlin also took over the place of SV Deutsche Volkspolizei Potsdam in the 1952-53 DDR-Liga (de).

 The sports association SV Deutsche Volkspolizei became sports association SV Dynamo on 27 March 1953.
 All sports communities affiliated to SV Deutsche Volkspolizei thus became part of SV Dynamo.
 The remainder of sports community SV Deutsche Volkspolizei Potsdam was incorporated into SV Dynamo and reformed as SG Dynamo Potsdam, with departments in various sports, such as rowing, rugby, chess and athletics.
 Its department in rowing would become a designated center of excellence (Leistungszentrum), which came to foster several Olympic gold medalists, such as Jörg Landvoigt and Bernd Landvoigt.